 You will receive an email at each stage and any point where action or information is required from you.

 |Payment type||Processing time|

 |Card/telephone payment||Three to five working days|

 Following your payment has been confirmed, it may take around seven to 10 working days for your draft CAS to be issued.

 If an amendment is requested, this is likely to take around one to two working days to process.

 After your draft CAS has been confirmed and financial documents have been approved it will take around one to two working days for your final CAS to be issued.

 When you obtain your final CAS it is imperative you consider the following steps and advice:

-- Check your bank statements/financial documents will still be valid when you submit your visa application.
-Remember that any statement/financial document(s) used is valid for only one month from the closing balance indicated in the document.
-You must make your visa application within this period.
+- check your bank statements/financial documents will still be valid when you submit your visa application; remember that any statement/financial document(s) used is valid for only one month from the closing balance indicated in the document and you must make your visa application within this period

 Confirming your visa outcome